NoahDavey/100-days-of-code/log/r1-log.md

 Managed to put some data into the database using TypeORM today which was cool.
 Still need to improve the structure within the code but looking good so far

 ### R1D43
+Today managed to make the structure of the code a bit nicer and resolve some issues with the tsconfig which were causing things to crash

 ### R1D44
 ### R1D45
 ### R1D46